 I no longer have to take a different route home each time I’d meet him to drop off or pick up my daughter because I knew he was following me.
 Or be informed by a watchful neighbor that he has been sitting at the end of my street for two hours in sub-zero weather.
 I no longer have to wonder if the knock on my door on Saturday morning is the sheriff’s office following up on more false accusations, or the neighbor kid wanting to play with my child.
 I no longer have to fear what may be next.
 I was fortunate that I was still there to worry about those things.
 Others were not.

-Due to my experiences, when I saw a Red Flag Bill hit my state legislature last spring, I was shocked.
+Due to my experiences, when I saw what was hidden inside this year’s Red Flag Bill, I was shocked.
 Certainly these politicians know how easy this is to manipulate – and of course, their “job” is to protect people like me.
 But when I researched it further, my shock turned to anger.
 Not only was this proposed law as easy to get as the temporary protection order my ex-husband had gotten against me at one time, it was easier.
 It allows reports by phone, and hearings by phone.
 No one even has to show their face.

 Red Flag Bills put the most vulnerable in our society at risk.
 The same citizens these politicians claim to care about, they are putting at risk.
 Domestic violence affects women and men of all demographics, and although 40% of the victims are men (if not more), when it comes to fatalities in domestic and familial incidents, a shocking 97% of the victims are women.